Emmanuel-Ag/Emmanuel-Ag-Portfolio/README.md

 ## About Emmanuel

-**Hi, I'm Emmanuel, Founder of Lingr Network** a commercial sales and marketing agency that helps businesses — from agribusinesses to product brands — find, close, and retain premium buyers.
+Hi, I'm Emmanuel, Founder of Lingr Network a commercial sales and marketing agency that helps businesses — from agribusinesses to product brands — find, close, and retain premium buyers.

 We specialise in:
 - 🎯 **Buyer Acquisition** — Identifying and securing premium, stable customers
 - 📊 **Revenue Strategy** — Pricing optimisation, deal structuring, and sales planning
-- 📣 **Brand & Marketing** — Market positioning
+- 📣 **Brand & Marketing** — Content, social media, and market positioning
 - 📈 **Data-Driven Reporting** — Revenue tracking, client dashboards, and performance analytics

 This repository documents our **real client work, frameworks, templates, and results** — built in public for transparency and professional credibility.